TomNong/learningpal_api/readme.md

 Replace handwritten images as you like

-note: image resize to height of 50 pixs is recommended

 ## For Usage of Math equation detection in a single image API
 ### Example
 ```